TAR-IT/advent-of-code-2023/README.md

 Every folder contains

-- the program to solve both parts of the puzzle of each day.
+- the program to solve both parts of the puzzle (via functions called part_1 and part_2).
-- a input.txt file for the puzzle input.
+- the **input.txt** file for the puzzles input data.

 The program takes the input.txt and returns the solutions for part 1 and part 2.